Iowa State vs. Pittsburgh: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +7000

 - In terms of its odds to win the national championship (+7000), Iowa State is 22nd-best in the country.
-It is far below that, 33rd, according to computer rankings.
+It is way below that, 33rd, according to computer rankings.

-- In terms of their national championship odds, the Cyclones have experienced the 38th-biggest change this season, improving from +20000 at the beginning to +7000.
+- In terms of their national championship odds, the Cyclones have had the 38th-biggest change this season, improving from +20000 at the beginning to +7000.

 - Iowa State has a 1.4% chance of winning the national championship, based on its moneyline odds.